The content on this page is accurate as of the posting date; however, some of the offers mentioned may have expired.

 Since secured credit cards aren’t meant just for students, you may want to consider applying for one if you don’t qualify for a student credit card.
 While both cards are typically easier to qualify for than regular credit cards, you have more chances of approval with secured cards if you have little to no credit history.

-If you’re unable to qualify for a student credit card because of poor creditworthiness, no credit history or not being enrolled in an eligible educational institution, consider applying for a secured credit card that requires a low security deposit and comes with no annual fees.
+If you’re unable to qualify for a student credit card due to poor creditworthiness, no credit history or not being enrolled in an eligible educational institution, consider applying for a secured credit card that requires a low security deposit and comes with no annual fees.

-Once you build your credit, you may consider getting a regular credit card.
-Some card issuers evaluate you for an unsecured card after a given number of months.
-If this is not the case with your card provider, you may consider applying for a regular card by closing the secured card and getting your security deposit back.
+Once you build your credit, consider getting a regular credit card.
+Some card issuers evaluate you for an unsecured card after several months.
+If this is not the case with your card provider, you may consider applying for a regular card by closing the secured card and returning your security deposit.

-Here are answers to other commonly asked questions about the student credit card vs. secured credit card comparison.
+Here are some answers to commonly asked questions about the student credit card vs. secured credit card comparison.

 About Rajiv Baniwal